-- must be based on the principles set out in this white paper.
+- If the testbed is for performance testing, such testing must be based on the principles set out in this white paper.
 Corresponding test cases need to be described in detail.
 This entails the specification of the performance parameters to be measured and the values of the baseline parameters. - The testbed participants are solely responsible for financing, developing and operating the testbed.